 6. Clamp the Steamed Wood to The Mold

-Once the wood is bent into the desired shape, use clamps to hold it.
+Once the wood is bent into the desired shape, clamps are used to hold it.
 Ensure that the clamps are evenly distributed so that the wood dries evenly and does not warp.

 7. Allow the Wood to Dry